-Endemic in South America, the Caribbean, and Africa.
-An outbreak in Brazil is currently raising the concern of local transmission in other countries, spread by infected returning travelers.
+Notifiable condition that is endemic in South America, the Caribbean, and Africa.
+An ongoing outbreak in Brazil has raised the concern of local transmission in other countries, spread by infected returning travelers.

 Infection may be asymptomatic or cause a biphasic, highly variable illness ranging from a nonspecific mild febrile illness to a potentially fatal hemorrhagic fever.